 Zoom quizzes and polls for active student learning PDF (staff login required)

-Recorded during workshop session held 23rd February 2022
+(Recorded during workshop session held 23rd February 2022)Watch recording

 How do you encourage students to engage and participate in class?
 How can you successfully manage large online workshops?
 The CTL team to discover, explore and use engaging active learning strategies from the Class Learning module and other resources.

 Exploring Class Learning in the SC Model PDF (staff login required)

 (Recorded during workshop sessions held 8-10 February 2022)Watch recording

 In this workshop you will learn how to design efficient and effective rubrics, which will help reduce marking time and provide clearer feedback to students about their performance.
 Learn how to develop appropriate criteria statements and write well-written descriptions of student performance.
 (This workshop was recorded 1 pm – 1:50 pm, 19 May 2021)Watch recording

 Recorded Workshop: How to build and upload a Turnitin rubric

 This workshop will show you how to build and upload a Turnitin rubric and integrate this with the Grade Centre.
 We will demonstrate how to use QuickMarks for more efficient marking, and enhance the consistency of feedback to students.
 You will be supported in hands-on practice at using these skills.
 (This workshop was recorded 2 pm – 2:50 pm, 19 May 2021)Watch recording